 Boya BY-DM1 lavalier microphone

 This is an omnidirectional microphone, which means that it will pick up sound from all around.
 It will give you a clear, high-quality sound recording and will connect easily to your iPhone’s lightning port – no need for annoying adaptors.

 It offers up to 24-bit/48 kHz resolution with a frequency response of 20Hz to 20 kHz and has a cable on about 6 meters.

-As far as good budget microphones go, this is not a bad choice.
-However, if you are okay with the price going a little bit up but on the other hand score some better sound, you can always opt for the Sennheiser ClipMic Digital.
+As far as good budget microphones go, this is a good choice.
+However, if you are okay with the price going a little bit up but, on the other hand, score some better sound.
+In that case, you can always opt for the Sennheiser ClipMic Digital.

-This is a cardioid condenser stereo microphone it connects easily and directly into your phone’s lightning port to provide a good, old fashioned audio recording while on the move.
+This is a cardioid condenser stereo microphone.
+It connects quickly and directly into your phone’s lightning port to provide a good, old fashioned audio recording while on the move.

 It offers a frequency response between 25Hz and 20kHz and a signal to noise ratio of 80db.
 If you are looking for a cheaper option than the high-quality Rode VideoMic Me-L, this could be the one.

 The SmartLav+ is a high-quality and relatively inexpensive lavalier clip-on microphone.
 The great thing about this microphone is that you can double-the-trouble – connect two into one phone, and then monitor the audio with your headphones.
 It does have a minor issue with the newer iPhones, as you will need an adapter to mount.

 This is a small, good value directional shotgun microphone.
 It's excellent for any creator who doesn't want to use lavalier microphones or deal with a receiver.
 It will mount to the top of your smartphone and is easy and fast to set up.
 It has a 3.5mm jack which provides a headphone output for audio monitoring and playback.
 All in all, it is a pretty swag microphone to add to your smartphone video kit.